AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 If the compiler cannot support stand-alone 8-bit objects, the code won't compile.

-Alternatively, we could change the earlier Size clause on the type to apply Object_Size instead:
+Alternatively, we could change the earlier :ada:`Size` clause on the type to apply :ada:`Object_Size` instead:

 .. code-block:: ada